FoxyTheOne/TMS_Lesson_10_HW/README.md

 # TMS_Lesson_10_HW
-It is a repository for homework №10 - practicing collections
+It is a repository for homework №10 - practicing collections.
+Created by Alina Piatrova